DomWilliams0/name-needed/.planning/backlog.md

 	* limit gameloop interpolation to 1.0: can be greater if ticks take too long
 * resolve an entity to its displayable name including state in the UI layer only
 	* e.g. get item name ("Apple (rotten)"), person name ("Steve (unconscious)")
+* ui button to skip up/down to next surface

 ## Entity behaviour
 * more society level jobs